How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 What's the catch with Decagon pricing?

-The biggest problem is the lack of transparency.
-Without a public pricing page, you can’t tell if the tool is even in your budget range without getting on a sales call.
-This is a big difference from platforms like eesel AI, which post their pricing publicly so you know what you’re getting into right away.
+The biggest problem is the lack of transparency. pricing not disclosed, so you can't tell if the tool is even in your budget without getting on a sales call first.
+This is a meaningful difference from platforms like eesel AI, which post their pricing publicly so you know what you're getting into right away.

-Decagon’s model is also built for enterprise clients.
-The focus on high-volume deals and custom negotiations makes it a tough fit for startups and SMBs who need a tool that can grow with them without a giant upfront commitment.
+Decagon's platform is enterprise customers, as their customer roster makes clear.
+The focus on high-volume deals and custom negotiations makes it a tough fit for startups and SMBs who need a tool that can grow with them without a large upfront commitment.

-Finally, with the per-conversation model, you’re paying for incomplete work.
+Finally, with the per-conversation model, you're paying for incomplete work.
 Every time the bot tries and fails, you still get a bill.
-This model doesn’t focus on efficiency or quality, just activity.
+This model doesn't reward efficiency or quality, just activity.

 A real-world example: Stamp Camp's Decagon pricing problem